Parent Council

 Membership of the Parent Council is open to all parents and carers who have a child currently at our School.

-• One elected volunteer parent from each year group (as a minimum)
+• One elected volunteer parent from each year group (as a minimum); ideally each class

 • One elected volunteer parent to act as Chair